supaflyENJOY/DynamicsDocs/docs/Patients/Authorization.md

 ##  Create an Authorization

-To create a new Authorization, click on the 'Add New Authorization' button on the Authorization sub grid (on a Patient Contact Form) or click the 'New' button on the Authorization Main Grid to open the Authorization Main Form.
+To create a new Authorization, click on the 'Add New Authorization' button on the Authorization subgrid (on a Patient Contact Form) or click the 'New' button on the Authorization Main Grid to open the Authorization Main Form.

 **Authorization Information**
-- *Patient* - pre-populated as the patient whose profile you are navigating from when entering the authorization.
+- *Patient* - prepopulated as the patient whose profile you are navigating from when entering the authorization.
-- *Episode of Care* - pre-populated with the Active Episode of Care record for this Patient.
+- *Episode of Care* - prepopulated with the Active Episode of Care record for this Patient.
 - *Coverage* - Populated with the Active Coverage record with the latest End Date (or no End Date) for this Patient.
     - If a patient has more than one active coverage, ensure that the selected coverage is the one the authorization is covered as, otherwise select the correct coverage.
 - *Authorization Number* - enter the authorization number.
 This will be included on the claims created against this authorization.
 - *Period Start Date* - enter the start date that the authorization is valid from.
 - *Period End Date* - enter the end date that the authorization is valid until.
-The End Date is pre-populated to 6 months after the Start Date.
+The End Date is prepopulated to 6 months after the Start Date.
 - *Practitioner* - select the practitioner on the authorization.

 Once the authorization is saved, authorization services can be added.